Justin Hawkins explains taking mic from AC/DC's Brian Johnson at Taylor Hawkins tribute show

 He added: “Everybody involved would trade it in to have Taylor back, but [Foo Fighters] & The Hawkins Family created something beautiful in his honour.”
 You can see that post above.

 The Taylor Hawkins tribute concert also featured performances from the likes of Queen, Liam Gallagher, Supergrass, Rush and Dave Grohl’s daughter Violet.
-In a heartfelt opening speech, Grohl said the event would be “a gigantic fucking night for a gigantic fucking person”.
+In a heartfelt opening speech, Grohl promised that the event would be “a gigantic fucking night for a gigantic fucking person”.

 Elsewhere at the gig, Them Crooked Vultures – the supergroup comprising Grohl, Led Zeppelin‘s John Paul Jones, and Queens Of The Stone Age‘s Josh Homme and Alain Johannes – reunited for their first live appearance in 12 years.